 As the largest metro subway system in Taiwan, the Taipei MRT serves about 2 million riders daily.
 It is fast, convenient, and, most importantly, CLEAN!
 The subway system is very easy to navigate, and is both bilingual in Chinese and English (including the Chinese languages of Mandarin, Taiwanese Hokkien, and Hakka).
 Transfers between lines are relatively close to each other, and the stations serve most areas of Taipei.

 One important thing to note in the Taipei MRT is that lines are rarely referred to by color name, instead they are referred to by their terminal station.
-This naming convention is a bit confusing for visitors who are not familiar with the city, so we will use line colors and numbers for simplicity.
+This naming convention is a bit confusing for visitors who are not familiar with the city, so we will use line colors for simplicity.

 This line is unique in that it is entirely above-ground and is a driverless system.
-Of interest to visitors along this line is Taipei Songshan Airport, Miramar Entertainment Park and Ferris Wheel (美麗華, Meilihua), Muzha District, Taipei Zoo, and access to the Maokong Gondola.
+Of interest to visitors along this line is Taipei Songshan Airport, Miramar Mall and Ferris wheel (美麗華), Muzha District, Taipei Zoo, and access to the Maokong Gondola.
 Make sure to get a spot at the very front or very rear of the train to get a better view of the city.
 As a side note, the escalators connecting the brown and red interchange at Da'an Station are uniquely designed with a flat section in the middle.

 This line travels the entire north-south distance between Tamsui north of Taipei City and Xinyi District.
 Please check the destination name of the train as it arrives at the station.
 If you wish to travel to Tamsui, board a Tamsui train instead of a Beitou train (as this train terminates a few stations before and you will have to change).
 Same for Xiangshan- and Da'an-bound trains.
 Taipei Main Station is the main interchange station for red and blue.
 Beitou Hot Springs are located around Xinbeitou station.
 Interesting destinations around the red line also include Yongkang Street, Taipei 101, and Taipei Expo Park (花博).